Insopitus/the-solar-system/README.md

 # The Solar System
- trying to build the solar system w/ three.js
+ Playing w/ three.js to build a simple model of the solar system.

-It's just a rough model of the sun and the 8 planets atm.
+Just a rough model of the sun and the 8 planets atm.
-I may add satellites to it in the future.
+More satellites might be added in the future.

 All the planets' data are from [Wikipedia](https://en.wikipedia.org/wiki/Solar_System)